streamingfast/firehose-docs/architecture/components/relayer.md

 ### Realtime Gating

-The Relayer monitors each source's latency against the `--relayer-max-source-latency` threshold:
+The Relayer monitors each source's latency against a configurable threshold:

 - Sources exceeding the latency threshold are temporarily filtered out
 - This prevents lagging sources from degrading overall performance
 - Sources automatically rejoin when they catch up

-{% hint style="info" %}
-The default max source latency is very high (`999999h`) - effectively disabled.
-Set a reasonable value like `30s` for production deployments where you want to filter unresponsive sources.
-{% endhint %}

 ### ForkableHub